This contest ended on March 12, and entries are now being reviewed.

 What aspect of Sable Island interests you?

-Here are some examples of subjects that might inspire your writing.
+Here are some examples that might inspire you:

 - History, shipwrecks and the island’s reputation as the “Graveyard of the Atlantic”.

 - The lifesaving station and the people who worked there, and the children who grew up on the island.

 - The seasons, fog, storms, windswept dunes and old abandoned buildings half-buried by wind-blown sand.

 - Archaeologists who search for the island’s history under the sand.